Much Ado About Nothing Lies and Deceit Quotes

 Thou thinkest I am in sport.
 I pray thee tell

 Claudio can’t accept that Benedick has nothing more to say about Hero than that she’s short, dark, and too small.
 He thinks Benedick is lying about his honest feelings, which supports the notion that Benedick doesn’t often say what he thinks.
 Benedick prefers to deceive humorously over speaking truthfully.

 Can the world buy such a jewel?

 Vulcan a rare carpenter?
-Come, in what key
+Come, in what key shall a

-Benedick, in turn, can’t believe that Claudio is really being honest either—he wonders whether Claudio can possibly love this girl—maybe because the young man noticed her just 10 minutes ago, maybe because Hero’s not attractive.
+Benedick, in turn, can’t believe that Claudio is really being honest either—he wonders whether Claudio can possibly love this girl—maybe because the young man noticed her just ten minutes ago, maybe because Hero’s not attractive.